Every so often, sometime will ask, can a sociopath change? And it is usually someone who got romantically involved with such a person.

 Incarceration won’t change the sociopath’s personality structure.
 It will only teach them new tricks and possibly enrage them further.

 Psychotherapy also isn’t successful with sociopaths.
-This is because, for the psychotherapy to work, the client needs to accept the change that needs to happen.
+This is because, for psychotherapy to work, the client needs to accept the change that needs to happen.
 Sociopaths don’t want to change.
 So, therapy is usually just another game for them.

 Medication isn’t an option for sociopathy as it is not an illness with defined causes, it’s a personality disorder.